-You know it’s not going to be a good trip when the driver starts handing out plastic sick bags and anti-sick tablets, before your minivan even leaves for Vang Vieng!
+You know it’s not going to be a good trip when the driver starts handing out plastic sick bags and anti-sick tablets, before your minivan even leaves for Vang Vieng in northern Laos!

-About 15 minutes into the trip and just like clockwork, several passengers became violently sick, lurching forward, with heads into their conveniently provided sick bags, and continuing throughout the journey!
+About 15 minutes into the trip and just like clockwork, several passengers became violently sick.
+Lurching forward with heads into their conveniently provided sick bags, continue throughout the journey!

 Vang Vieng’s reputation